Genesis 9 – God’s Covenant with Noah and Creation

 2. (5-7) God gives to man the right and responsibility of capital punishment.

 iii.
-The Bible also consistently teaches that the punishment of the guilty is the role of human government (Romans 13:1-4) so as to restrain man’s depravity.
+The Bible also consistently teaches that the punishment of the guilty is the role of human government (Romans 13:1-4) to restrain man’s depravity.
 It also teaches that the guilt of unpunished murder defiles a land (Numbers 35:31-34).
-As Luther said, “God establishes government and gives it the sword to hold wantonness in check, lest violence and other sins proceed without limit.”
-(Boice)
+As Luther said, “God establishes government and gives it the sword to hold wantonness in check, lest violence and other sins proceed without limit” (cited in Boice).

 c.
 Be fruitful and multiply: This point was repeated because it needed emphasis.
 The earth badly needed repopulating.